Our Henderson Workers’ Comp Attorneys Put You First

-Injuries at work happen — a lot.
+Workplace accidents happen — a lot.
 In 2019, private employers nationwide reported nearly 3 million workplace injuries and illnesses.
 More than 888,000 of those caused an employee to miss at least one day of work.
 Unfortunately, this number doesn’t even account for injuries resulting in fatalities.

-What Should You Do if You’re Injured at Work?
+What Should You Do If You’re Injured in a Workplace Accident?

 The first step is to make sure everyone knows.
 Workers’ comp insurance can’t begin to help if you never file a claim.

-These reports and medical records may become very important.Need a Henderson workers’ compensation lawyer?
-Contact us right away for a free evaluation.
+These reports and medical records may become very important to your workers’ compensation claim.

-Why Do Employers Fight Workers’ Comp Claims?
+Why Do Employers Fight Injured Workers’ Claims?

-Increased Premiums and Other Costs
+Increased Workers’ Compensation Insurance Premiums and Other Costs

 Employers may fear increased premiums as a result of paid-out insurance claims.
 This would be on top of immediate additional costs for the employer in the aftermath of the injury.
 For example, other team members might be required to put in overtime while the injured worker heals.
 The insurance provider isn’t just going to grin and bear it.
 They recoup payments through increased premiums on the employer.

-Discouraging Other Claims
+Discourage Other Workers’ Compensation Claims

 Fear of Bad Publicity